Twizzar/Twizzar.Documentation/src/advanced-functionality/generics.md

 outline: deep
 ---

-# Generics
+# How to work with generics

-This section explains the advanced features of Twizzar for handling generic methods in C#.
 With Twizzar, you can easily configure, mock, and verify the behavior of generic methods in your unit tests.
 This feature allows you to set up method responses for different type parameters, specify delegates for method calls, add callbacks, and perform verifications.
 This section will guide you through the process of using Twizzar to work with generic methods effectively.

 ## Setting Up Generic Methods